akapet00/locally-adaptive-activation-functions/README.md

 ### Experiment 4
 Uncertainty quantification using Monte Carlo dropout procedure.
 For details on the method check [the seminal paper](http://proceedings.mlr.press/v48/gal16.pdf) by Gal and Ghahramani.
-PINN with $3$ hidden layers and $100$ units per each hidden layer is used with the dropout rate of $0.01$ during both the train and evaluation.
+PINN with $3$ hidden layers and $100$ units per each hidden layer is used with the dropout rate of $0.01$ during both the training and testing time.
-$95\%$ confidence interval is achieved by adding and subtracting $2$ standard deviations from expected value using samples on the output of the PINN.
+$95\%$ confidence interval is achieved by adding and subtracting $2$ standard deviations from the expected value from $1000$ evaluated samples on the output of the PINN.
 For this experiment, instead of gradient-based optimizers, L-BFGS-B optimizer is used.
-Since L-BFGS-B uses an automatically differentiated inverse Hessian matrix to steer its search through variable space, the adaptive activation functions are not necessary (check the paper).
+Since L-BFGS-B uses an automatically differentiated inverse Hessian matrix to steer its search through parameter space, the adaptive activation functions are not necessary (check the paper).
 The number of epochs is lower considerably than in previous experiments.
 ```shell
 $ python poisson.py --cuda --domain 0 1 --boundary_conditions -1 3 --rhs -10 --n_layers 3 --n_units 100 --activation tanh --optimizer bfgs --n_epochs 100 --batch_size 101 --dropout_rate 0.01 --apply_mcdropout --save_fig experiment_4